 The Group's operations are exposed to certain degree of foreign currency risk arising from payments made to a supplier which are denominated in United State Dollar.
-To mitigate the foreign currency risk, the Group enters into foreign exchange contracts to hedge such foreign currency risk as disclosed in Note 15.
+During the financial year, the Group did not enter into foreign exchange contracts to hedge its foreign currency risk.
 The exchange loss recorded for the current financial year is not significant.
 Other than the above, the Group's transactions, monetary assets and liabilities are predominantly denominated in Singapore dollars.